joncoop/pygame-xbox360controller/README.md

     #### Joysticks

-    The functions `get_left_stick()` and `get_left_stick()` can be used to access the state of each analog stick.
+    The functions `get_left_stick()` and `get_right_stick()` can be used to access the state of each analog stick.
 Each function returns a tuple of float values containing the x and y values of the stick's axes.
 Values are in the range `-1.0 <= value <= 1.0` where negative values represent the left and up directions and positive values represent down and right directions.

     ```python
     left_x, left_y = my_controller.get_left_stick()